rabbitmq/internals/metrics_and_management_plugin.md

 # Metrics and Management Plugin Architecture (3.6.7+)

+This document describes key implementation aspects of [RabbitMQ management plugin](https://www.rabbitmq.com/management.html) starting with version 3.6.7.
+Earlier versions of the plugin had a substantially different architecture.

+## Overview

 Since 3.6.7 the management plugin has been re-designed to spread the memory used for statistics across the entire rabbit cluster instead of aggregating it all in a single node.
 Doing this isn't free.
 There is a trade-off in